 The Interterm High School Science Teaching Internship is no longer funded, but the CMB still collaborates with the high school to provide this 3-day lab activity for their students.
-If you are interested in volunteering to help in this endeavor, please contact the CMB’s ITI, Lou Ann Bierwert, at email@example.com It is fun and rewarding.
+In addition, the CMB still brings a mitochondrial sequencing unit to the AP BIO class every year.
+If you are interested in volunteering to help in these endeavors, please contact the CMB’s ITI, Lou Ann Bierwert, at email@example.com It is fun and rewarding.
 The internship is taught in partnership with the Fellowship which is still funded and ongoing and coordinated by Tom Gralinski in the Center for Community Collaboration, whereby Smith students learn how to teach science to elementary and middle school aged children.
 Please contact Tom at firstname.lastname@example.org if you are interested in this opportunity.

 Here is what one Smith intern had to say about her experience in the program:

 As a student coming from a high school where the sciences were not focused upon as heavily as the arts, I was drawn to the opportunity to share the love and knowledge of biology that I had cultivated at Smith with a younger generation.
 The HHMI J-term Internship gave me the chance to collaborate with some very intelligent, driven Smith students who shared my love for science and spend three days working with a great group of high-school students, some of whom I felt were very inspired by our time there.
 I truly believe that the best way to learn something is to teach it, and concepts that I had not fully understood in my biology courses I now feel I have a very firm grasp of.
 The ability to convey complicated concepts in a simplified manner without seeming condescending was a key part of my HHMI experience and a skill I still use every day.
 I had never done anything like the HHMI Teaching Internship when I signed up, but I am so glad I had the opportunity to have fun and work hard while learning life skills.